LukeShortCloud/rootpages/markdown/openstack.md

 #### Scenario #2 - ZeroMQ

 This provides the best performance and stability.
 Scalability becomes a concern only when getting into hundreds of nodes.
-Instead of relying on a messaing queue, OpenStack services talk directly to each other using the ZeroMQ library.
-Redis is reuqired to be running and installed for acting as a message storage back-end for all of the servers.
+Instead of relying on a messaging queue, OpenStack services talk directly to each other using the ZeroMQ library.
+Redis is required to be running and installed for acting as a message storage back-end for all of the servers.
 [1][2]

 ```
 [ DEFAULT ] transport_url = "zmq+redis://<REDIS_HOST>:6379"